FISCO-BCOS/FISCO-BCOS-DOC/en/docs/tutorial/sdk_application.md

             account: asset account

     return value：
-            parameter1： true to return to 0 or no account to return to -1 parameter2： it is valid when the first parameter is 0, the amount of assets */
+            parameter1： successfully returns 0, the account does not exist and returns -1 parameter2： valid when the first parameter is 0, the amount of assets */
     function select(string account) public constant returns(int256, uint256) {
         // open table